colinbeales/gh-cost-center/README.md

 ## Sync Functionality

-The `--sync` flag provides bidirectional synchronization between enterprise teams and cost centers:
+The `--sync` flag provides bidirectional synchronization between teams and cost centers:

 ### What Sync Does
 - **Adds missing users**: Team members not in the cost center are added